-CLEARINGHOUSE This material is based upon work supported by the National Institute of Food and Agriculture, U.S. Department of Agriculture, and the Office of Family Policy, Children and Youth, U.S. Department of Defense under Award No. 2010-48709-21867 developed in collaboration with The Clearinghouse for Military Family Readiness at Penn State University.
-5210 Healthy Children is adapted from Let's Go! www.letsgo.org.
+CLEARINGHOUSE This material is based upon work supported by the National Institute of Food and Agriculture, U.S. Department of Agriculture, and the Office of Fomily Policy Children of Many Chil and the Office of Family Policy, Children and Youth, U.S. Department of Defense under Award No. 2010-48709-21867 developed in collaboration with The Clearinghouse for Military Family Readiness at Penn State University.
+5210 Healthy Military Children is adapted from Let's Go! www.letsgo.org.

-Buy store brands.
+- Buy store brands.
 You will get the same or similar product for a cheaper price.
-If your grocery store has a membership card, sign up for even more savings.
+If your grocery store has a membership card, sign up for even more savings. - Make a shopping list and stick to it.
+Make sure it includes everything needed for the upcoming week.